 The “Transportation in a Sustainable World Student Award” is intended to encourage students to develop their technical writing skills, encourage learning as to how transportation policies and sciences relate to human choices and the physical environment; and to provide a means for CITE to recognize outstanding accomplishments in the transportation and sustainability fields.

 This award is adjudicated based on the quality of writing and demonstrated appreciation of inter-disciplinary collaboration in a paper, which must be at least 1,000 words.
 In addition, to be eligible for this award, candidates must meet the following requirements:

 - be a Canadian Citizen or landed immigrant

 - submission of transcripts

-WATT Consulting Group, will provide an annual award of $1,000 (CDN).
-The winner will also receive free registration to the annual conference (in the year of award), recognition at the Annual Awards Luncheon, and the paper will also be published online.
+WATT Consulting Group, will provide an annual award of $1,000 (CDN), receive free registration to the annual conference (in the year of the award), reimbursement of travel expenses (up to $1000 if recipient resides outside of conference region, up to $100 if recipient resides within conference region), recognition at the Annual Awards Luncheon and the paper will also be published online.

 Application deadline is March 1st.
-New applications will be accepted starting later in 2019.
+Applications will open in the latter part of 2020.

 For further information, contact us.

 2020 – Stefan Baer, University of British Columbia